 Curry College's location in the Boston metropolitan area creates the perfect opportunity for you to experience dynamic, hands-on learning at some of the best medical facilities in the world.
 Beginning sophomore year, you gain experience in a wide range of urban and suburban institutions as you complete your five semesters of required clinical work including pediatrics, maternity and mental health rotations, and more.

 Prepare for a Career in Nursing

-In addition to clinical placements, Curry nursing students can gain valuable experience assisting at campus flu clinics, participating in disaster drills at local hospitals and even traveling to China to study and compare American and Chinese medical techniques.
-You'll be trained with technology infused throughout your curriculum to prepare for the demands of today's hospitals.
+In addition to clinical placements, Curry nursing students can gain valuable experience assisting at campus flu clinics, participating in disaster drills at local hospitals and even traveling to China to study and compare American and Chinese nursing techniques.
+You'll be educated with technology infused throughout your curriculum to prepare for the demands of today's hospitals.

 With a degree in nursing, you will be well prepared for a career in acute care, community health, mental health, women's health, and much more.

 Curry nursing graduates have gone on to succeed in meaningful careers in all of the major Boston hospitals, community hospitals and health organizations and the military, among other places.
 Recently, one of our alums was elected President of the American Nurses Association.

 Nursing as a MAJOR

 The traditional nursing curriculum is a four-year program where you can begin taking nursing courses in your sophomore year.
 Upon completion of your nursing curriculum, you are awarded a Bachelor of Science degree.
 First-year students, transfer students, licensed practical nurses, and registered nurses are all eligible for admission to the major.
 Students are awarded a Bachelor of Science degree upon completion of the nursing curriculum (120 credits).

 Exceptional, Accessible Faculty

 Our nationally and internationally recognized faculty have presented across the country and at educational institutions and conferences in Russia and China.
-Back at home in the Milton, they work closely with you in a small class setting, using technology to prepare you for an ever-evolving field.
+Back at home in Milton, they work closely with you in a small class setting, using technology to prepare you for an ever-evolving field.
 Our passion is to educate nurses who will practice professional nursing with creativity, compassion and commitment.

 Get Started Today!